 ASTP's support for the 21st Century Cures Act's trusted exchange framework and common agreement provisions remains an imperative for supporting patients and reducing costs.
 CHI appreciates ASTP finalizing regulations that will equip individuals with their own medical data and facilitate the sharing of that information in a standardized manner through its information blocking rules and subsequent updates in its "HTI-1" rule.
 However, healthcare data interoperability goals established by Congress many years ago have clearly not been realized.
 The lack of interoperability is due to the extreme complexity and a lack of enforcement of existing rules, leaving good faith innovators in the healthcare technology space subject to the same inefficiencies and abuses that prompted congressional action to begin with.
 ASTP should not delay enforcement further-both because of the importance of these provisions to improve patient care but also because the necessary changes would not represent a significant burden on the industry.
-Further, ASTP action is needed to support needed next steps in health interoperability, such as more consistent access to images for providers and updates to certification criteria for payer and public health software functionalities in alignment with CMS-establish API requirements.
+Further, ASTP action is needed to support needed next steps in health interoperability, such as more consistent access to images for providers via a link, streamlined prior authorization using standards, updates to certification criteria for payer and public health software functionalities in alignment with CMS-establish API requirements, and access to real-time benefit check tools.